turbocart/turbocart/README.md

 ## Migrating from a CMS cart to Turbocart

 The Turbocart team has migrated dozens of e-commerce stores across different platforms.
-We are desiging the system with this in mind.
+We are designing the system with this in mind.

 Our goal is to have pre-built, configurable, migration tools for popular CMS platforms.
 We want it to be as simple as including a Turbocart plugin in your CMS, running the migration, and then disabling your old commerce system.
 Yes, we are suggesting that in many cases this could be an "in-place" migration(!).

 Plugins we want to build will target migrations for:

  - WordPress / WooCommrece
- - DrupaCommerce
+ - DrupalCommerce
  - Ubercart sites running on Drupal
  - Magento
  - ... and more